gholhak/Information_extraction/README.md

 ##### Normal execution
 In order to test whether the implementation of the co-occurrence matrix works properly or not, you need to open the ``test_co_occurrence.py`` script under the root directory of the project.
-If you normally run the script, you will observe the co-occurrence matrix in the IDE's console.
-I recommend you run the script in a debug mode to see the main format of the matrix.
-For example, put a toggle line breakpoint at line 33 and debuge the application.
+If you normally run the script, you will observe the the co-occurrence matrix in the IDE's console.
+I recommend you to run the script in the debug mode to see the main format of the matrix.
+For example, put a breakpoint at line 28 and debuge the application.

 ##### Description of the main algorithm